JaceDeane/pokeRGBplus/TO DO.md

 - Add the Link Receptionist into `jumpstd` events section

-- Update DVs, attributes and parties for Giovanni
+- Update DVs, attributes and parties for Giovanni (& other re-implemented R/B trainers)

 GRAPHICS: